wali-hu/solana-meteor-simulator/README.md

 # Solana Meteor Simulator

 A CLI-based simulation tool for Solana blockchain swaps using Meteora DLMM and Orca AMM pools.
-The simulator supports both **mock** (in-memory) and **real** (on-chain) modes to predict compute unit consumption, token outputs, and logs without broadcasting transactions.
+The simulator supports **real** (on-chain) to predict compute unit consumption, token outputs, and logs without broadcasting transactions.

 ---